intercommit/hibhik/README.md

 It is one of the reasons I'm liking HikariCP: it does it best to do only the necessary minimal thereby avoiding database calls that are not needed.

-With HikariCP versions 2.3.x (but not the currently used 2.4.x), the test does take some time to finish after the database pool is closed.
+With older HikariCP versions 2.3.x the test does take some time to finish after the database pool is closed (this does not happen with the currently used 2.4.x version).
 For some reason the Maven Surefire plugin waits a bit longer than normal for the fork running the tests to finish.
 To prevent this, the plugin is can be configured with the option `<forkCount>0</forkCount>` which results in the test finishing immediatly after the database is closed.

+The various logging categories for `log4jdbc-log4j2` are shown in `src/test/resources/logback-test.xml` and many are disabled, i.e. a lot more detailed logging is available.
+Also note the `src/test/resources/log4jdbc.log4j2.properties` which is required to get logging output using SLF4J.

-Output from `mvn clean test` :
+Output from `mvn test` :

 	[INFO] Scanning for projects...
 	[INFO]